vtex-apps/organizations-challenge/docs/README.md

   }
 ```

-> **_NOTE:_**  These applications are not yet published under `vtex` vendor name, therefore you have to publish this app with your own vendor name or you have to `link` this app to your development workspace directly.
->
 > ### Link application to development workspace
 > - clone the application to your working environment and checkout to the correct branch (i.e: `master`)
 > - link this app to your workspace (`vtex link --verbose`)
->
-> ### publish with your vendor name
-> - clone the application to your working environment and checkout to the correct branch (i.e: `master`)
-> - go to `manifest.json` in your project's root directory and change `vendor` to your current vendor name (i.e: `"vendor": "vtexufcg"`)
-> - update the `version` in `manifest.json` if you have published the same version earlier
-> - install that published version to your workspace (`vtex install vtex.vtex.organizations-challenge`)

 ## Prerequisites